sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 ## Mobile phone support
 You can [drive your Android phone and test pages]({{site.baseurl}}//documentation/sitespeed.io/mobile-phones/) using Chrome.
 You will get an HAR file and it will run all the javascript and collect the metrics.

-## Graphite keys - generic dashboards
-We have changed the key structure of the keys in Graphite.
-Yes that means you need to redo your dashboards.
-BUT we did it because we know support generic dashboards.
-You can share dashboards between project/sites.
-And we created a couple of default ones for you.

 ## Log the requests and values
 We already got some really cool PRs for 4.0.
 [Moos](https://github.com/moos) added support in Browsertime to log number of requests and some timing metrics.
 So when you sit down and go through the logs from sitespeed.io you will see log entries like: